Cere2Day/ComPortListener/README.md

 The command and the serial port can be configured in an ini-file.

-Program starts minimized in systray and logs received data in textbox in gui.
+Program starts minimized in systray and logs received data in textbox in gui.+

+Uses .net 4.8.
+Compatibility begins with version 3.5 SP1

 Codes is probably not that great but it's working.
 Have fun with it.